 Universal Life Insurance

-- Universal is the newest type of permanent life insurance.
-Typically less expensive than whole life, but a bit more complex under the hood.
+• Universal is the newest type of permanent life insurance.
+Typically less expensive than whole life, but more complex under the hood.

 These are the key life insurance basics now under your belt.
 Life insurance products do very greatly in cost but they all have their purpose.

-Before applying, understand that age and overall health, lifestyle and amount of coverage will be the factors that influence your price at purchase time.
+Before applying, understand that age, your overall health, lifestyle and amount of coverage will be the factors that influence your price at purchase time.
 As risk increases to an insurer, the cost of insurance will rise, period.

 A permanent form of life insurance will obviously cost more than a temporary one.
-The life insurance company is on the hook.
+The life insurance company is on the hook for as long as you own the policy.
 They will be paying for the loss of life.

 If you haven’t already, be sure to get an instant quote from the tool right here.
-Find out how much you might expect to pay for the type of life insurance you need.
-Becoming educating is part of the process, now it is time to start getting some numbers to see how it aligns with your needs and budget.
+Find out how much you might expect to pay for the type of life insurance you are considering.
+Becoming educated is part of the process, now it is time to start getting some numbers to see how it aligns with your needs and budget.

-In the end, as you move forward with purchasing coverage, it is very important you speak with a seasoned and independent life insurance expert.
-He or she is going to be able to point you in the right direction and ultimately help you secure the most affordable coverage you can obtain.
+In the end, as you move forward with buying coverage, it is very important you speak with a seasoned and independent life insurance expert prior to applying.
+He or she is going to be able to steer you in the right direction and ultimately help you secure the most affordable coverage you can obtain.

 Our interest is in helping you sort out what is most important to you and how to obtain ideal protection for your family and/or business.
-What follows is absolute peace of mind…financial security.
+What follows is absolute peace of mind and added financial security.